adolfoweloy/adolfoweloy.github.io/_posts/2016-09-07-rabbitmq-study.en.md

     routing-key=DAS.IST.EIN.VOGEL
 ```

-Looking to the presented pseudocodes, one can see that the examples are using statements which looks like Class methods (such as used by object oriented programming languages).
+Looking to the snippets above, one can see that the examples are using statements which looks like Class methods (such as used by object oriented programming languages).
 Such structure does not follow this model by chance.
-The AMQP spec defines such a statements architecture which is based in structure presented in examples before.
-The idea was to facilitate the protocol design once the Middlewares by itself are too much complicated.
+The AMQP spec defines such statements which in a similar way aiming to abstract and ease the protocol design given that Middleware implementation is often too complicated.

-The most interesting point here is that if you study the Rabbitmq's API (which is an AMQP implementation broker), you should note that the sintax defined by the API's methods are similar with low level statements defined by the protocol.
+The most interesting point here is that if you study the RabbitMQ's API (which is an AMQP implementation broker), you should note that the sintax defined by the API's methods are similar with low level statements defined by the protocol.

-As follows is an example of a java code which sends messages to a queue:
+Following is an example of a Java code sending messages to a queue:

 ```java
 public class Send {